The Changing Landscape Of Kosher Meat & Dairy Alternatives

 This issue falls under the category of “marit ayin,” which, literally translated, means “the appearance of a certain thing.”
 The statute refers to the prohibition against doing an action that looks misleading because it is similar to a forbidden activity.

-A controversy has even arisen over meat grown from stem cells of animals.
+A controversy has even arisen over meat grown from the stem cells of animals.
 The question asked is whether products made from animal stem cells, for example, hamburgers made from the stem cells of a cow, constitute real meat and whether such food can be considered kosher.
 If the cells are considered authentic meat themselves, then we are confronted with the prohibition against eating meat from a living animal with, for example, dairy items.
-As every product of non-kosher is considered non-kosher and every product of kosher is considered kosher, the cells also must be extracted from a kosher animal, slaughtered according to Jewish law.
+As every non-kosher product is considered non-kosher and every product of kosher is considered kosher, the cells must also be extracted from a kosher animal and slaughtered according to Jewish law.

 A Term Of Art